rnblanco/MisionerosVicentinos/README.md

 # English
 ## Misioneros Vicentinos de América Central
 This is a web app developed for Misioneros Vicentinos de América Central and it can be used for educational purposes.
-The official site is [here](http:/misionerosvicentinosac.org)
+The official site is [here.](http:/misionerosvicentinosac.org) The testing site is [here.](https://mvicentinos.herokuapp.com/)

 ## Requirements
 - PHP 7.4.3 or higher.